Shouldn’t we put all our energy into stopping carbon emissions from happening in the first place?

-We’ve seen some exciting movements in 2022 on this.
+We’ve seen some exciting movements on this in recent years.

-Most excitingly, Stripe, Alphabet, Shopify, Meta, and McKinsey launched Frontier, an Advanced Market Commitment – essentially a commitment to purchase CO2 from promising carbon removal companies in advance of the CO2 actually being removed – of $925 million over the next 9 years.
+Most excitingly, in 2022 Stripe, Alphabet, Shopify, Meta, and McKinsey launched Frontier, an Advanced Market Commitment – a commitment to purchase CO₂ from promising carbon removal companies like Charm Industrial (bio-oil), Living Carbon (bio-tech enhanced reforestation), and Running Tide (ocean carbon removal) in advance of the CO₂ actually being removed – of $925 million over the next 9 years.

-Not only does this guarantee future demand for the technologies that Frontier supports, it also demonstrates that there is a growing demand and market for carbon removal technologies – sending a signal to researchers, entrepreneurs, and investors that this is a market to invest time and money into.
+Not only does this guarantee future demand for the carbon removal from the technologies that Frontier supports, it also demonstrates that there is a growing demand and market for carbon removal technologies – sending a signal to researchers, entrepreneurs, and investors that this is a market to invest time and money into.

 But it isn’t enough yet.